Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: MMHE Benchmark

-\paragraph{Motivation.} Despite numerous human evaluation datasets for multi-modal tasks, most focus on a single task (e.g., image captioning) or offer only an overall quality label.
-The purpose of MMHE is twofold: 1) to assess how evaluation metrics perform in a multi-task setting, and 2) to verify the hypothesis that each task may prioritize different criteria (e.g., correctness, completeness).
+\paragraph{Motivation.} Despite numerous human evaluation benchmarks for multi-modal tasks, most focus on a single task (e.g., image captioning) or offer only an overall quality label.
+Our purpose is twofold: 1) to assess how evaluation metrics perform in a multi-task setting, and 2) to investigate how metrics that provide only overall scores prioritize certain criteria over others.
 To achieve these goals, we design MMHE to cover multiple multi-modal tasks and to explicitly collect human judgments across five evaluation criteria.

-\paragraph{Multi-modal tasks.} We select four diverse tasks to illustrate how different criteria might matter in different contexts: 1) \textbf{REG} aims to generate a textual expression that uniquely identifies a specific object in the image (marked by a bounding box).
-We expect that completeness and clarity are crucial for precisely distinguishing the target object.
+\paragraph{Multi-modal tasks.} We select four diverse tasks to show how different criteria matter across contexts: 1) \textbf{REG} aims to generate a textual expression that uniquely identifies a specific object in the image (marked by a bounding box).
+We expect completeness to be crucial for precisely distinguishing the target object.
 2) \textbf{VQA} requires generating an answer to a question about the image content.
-Due to the nature of answering questions, we hypothesize that correctness and conciseness may be especially important here.
-3) \textbf{VDU} focuses on interpreting and extracting information from visually presented documents.
+Given the nature of question answering, we hypothesize that correctness and conciseness are particularly important here.
+3) \textbf{VDU} focuses on interpreting information from visually presented documents.
 Similar to VQA, we suspect that correctness and conciseness play key roles.
 4) \textbf{IC} involves producing a descriptive sentence for the entire image.
 We anticipate that correctness and completeness are especially relevant for capturing key elements.

-By spanning these tasks within a single dataset, MMHE enables a fine-grained, criterion-wise analysis of how metrics handle varied requirements.
-It is worth noting that MMHE is the first dataset to unify multiple multi-modal tasks and multiple evaluation criteria in a single benchmark.
+MMHE is the first benchmark to integrate multiple multi-modal tasks with a unified set of evaluation criteria in a single framework.
+This design enables fine-grained, criterion-wise analysis of how different metrics perform across various task requirements, which cannot be achieved by simply combining existing benchmarks with their disparate evaluation criteria.